pruizf/disco/README.md

 In December 2017 a second version was published, which additionally contains onnets between the 15th to the 18th Century, reinforcing the corpus' diachronic dimension.
 The second version also contains metadata in RDFa and literary annotations for metrics and enjambment.

 Version 3 was published in October 2019.
 The main changes are the addition of rhyme-word and rhyme-scheme annotations, besides some text corrections and markup improvements, e.g. in dialogue poems.

+Version 4 was published in December 2021.
+Filipino sonnets written in Spanish from the 19th and early-mid 20th century were added.

 # Publication and Preservation